History of Pope Leo XIV in Timeline

 In 1998, Robert Francis Prevost was elected Prior Provincial of the Order of St. Augustine's Province of Our Mother of Good Counsel based in Chicago.

-On March 8, 1999, Robert Francis Prevost assumed the role of Prior Provincial of the Order of St. Augustine's Province of Our Mother of Good Counsel.
+On March 8, 1999, Robert Francis Prevost assumed the role as Prior Provincial of the Order of St. Augustine's Province of Our Mother of Good Counsel based in Chicago.

-In 2000, Robert Francis Prevost permitted James Ray, an Augustinian priest accused of sexual abuse, to reside at St. John Stone Friary in Chicago under supervision.
+In 2000, Robert Francis Prevost permitted James Ray, a priest suspended due to sexual abuse accusations, to reside at St. John Stone Friary in Chicago under supervision.

 In 2001, Robert Francis Prevost was elected Prior General of the Order of Saint Augustine.

-In 2002, James Ray was moved to other housing after American bishops implemented stricter rules in the Dallas Charter.
+In 2002, after American bishops implemented stricter rules in the Dallas Charter, Ray was moved to other housing.

 In 2004, Robert Francis Prevost visited Buenos Aires and met Cardinal Archbishop Jorge Mario Bergoglio for the first time.

-In 2007, alleged victims of abuse by priests Ricardo Yesquén Paiva and Eleuterio Vásquez Gonzáles said the Diocese of Chiclayo failed to investigate their cases.
+In 2007, alleged victims of abuse in Chiclayo by priests Ricardo Yesquén Paiva and Eleuterio Vásquez Gonzáles said the Diocese of Chiclayo failed to investigate their cases.

-2010: Vote in Democratic primary for the 2010 Illinois gubernatorial election
+2010: Prevost votes in the 2010 Democratic primary for Illinois gubernatorial election

 In 2012, Prevost criticized popular culture's sympathy for the "homosexual lifestyle" and same-sex families.